stevegt/grid-cli/v2/doc/345-dtrie.md

 1. **Caller to Host A Kernel**: Initial request for byte sequence completion.
 2. **Host A Kernel**: Searches local cache and finds no match.
-3. **Host A to Host B**: Sends BID message for the byte sequence.
+3. **Host A to Host B**: Sends PROMISE message for the byte sequence.
 4. **Host B Kernel**: Searches local cache and finds the completion.
-5. **Host B to Host A**: Sends ASK message with the completion.
+5. **Host B to Host A**: Sends ACCEPTANCE message with the completion.
 6. **Host A Kernel to Caller**: Returns the completed byte sequence to the caller.

-### Bid/Ask Message Structure
+### Promise/Acceptance Message Structure

-The bid and ask messages follow a specific structure to standardize communication:
+The promise and acceptance messages follow a specific structure to standardize communication:

-- **BID Message**
+- **PROMISE Message**
   - Sender: Host A
   - Recipient: Host B
   - Payload: Byte sequence for which completion is sought, e.g., `0xDE 0xAD`.

-- **ASK Message**
+- **ACCEPTANCE Message**
   - Sender: Host B
   - Recipient: Host A
   - Payload: Completed byte sequence found in local DTrie, e.g., `0xDE 0xAD 0xBE 0xEF`.

 ## Conclusion

 This example clarifies how communication via the DTrie operates, particularly illustrating the interaction between hosts in the network to fulfill a caller's byte sequence completion request.
-By utilizing bid and ask messages, the DTrie structure facilitates efficient, distributed collaboration for data retrieval.
+By utilizing promise and acceptance messages, the DTrie structure facilitates efficient, distributed collaboration for data retrieval.